Colonial Clash

 The Colonial Clash was an annual college football rivalry game played between the University of Massachusetts Amherst (UMass) and the University of New Hampshire (UNH).
 The two teams first played each other in 1897, and met annually from 1952 through 2011.
 The rivalry was branded as the Colonial Clash beginning in 2010.
-In 2012, UMass transitioned to the Football Bowl subdivision (FBS) of NCAA Division I, leaving the future of the rivalry in question.
+However, the new branding didn't last for long.
+In 2012, UMass transitioned to the Football Bowl subdivision (FBS) of NCAA Division I, discontinuing the rivalry.
 In 74 playings, UMass has won 43 games, UNH has won 28 games, and there have been three ties.
 Beginning with the 1986 playing, the MVP of the game was awarded the Bill Knight Trophy.

 History

 The first game played between the two schools took place on October 2, 1897, in Amherst, Massachusetts.
 Massachusetts won the game by a score of 10–4.
 At the time, UMass was known as Massachusetts Agricultural College and New Hampshire was officially New Hampshire College of Agriculture and the Mechanic Arts.
 They had formed a loose association with other public colleges in New England such as present day UConn and Rhode Island for the purpose of scheduling football matchups between the schools.

 The colleges continued to schedule matches intermittently through 1922, but then had a 30-year hiatus until next meeting in 1952.
 They then met annually through the 2011 season, along with one playoff game as part of the 2006 postseason.

 In August 2010, the matchup was branded as the "Colonial Clash", coincident with an arrangement to have the game played at Gillette Stadium in Foxborough, Massachusetts, during the 2010 and 2011 seasons.
 The 2010 matchup, a 39–13 win by New Hampshire, was the first college football game played at Gillette, the home stadium of the NFL's New England Patriots.
 The 2011 game, the second (and to date, most recent) playing under the Colonial Clash branding, was also won by UNH, 27–21.